-The technology used in pressure gauges has existed for more than a century, and today the pressure gauge remains one of the most common methods of pressure measurement.
+The technology used in differential pressure gauges has existed for more than a century, and today the pressure gauge remains one of the most common methods of pressure measurement.
 The question of how to choose the right pressure gauge is an important one and depends on several variables.
-Read about picking pressure gauges below.
+Read about picking the right differential pressure gauge below.

 What are Pressure Gauges Used For?